common-voice/common-voice-bundler/README.md

 The other options are:

 * `cutoffTime`: clips will only be downloaded if they were created before this time
+* `startCutoffTime`: clips will only be included if they were created *after* this time.
+To be used for delta releases and inconjuction with `cutoffTime`
 * `skipBundling`: this will do everything except bundle and upload clips (used mostly for testing)
 * `skipCorpora`: this will do everything but skip waiting for you to create the corpora (used if the process was interrupted and you already have the appropriate corpora)
 * `skipHashing`: this will skip hashing the client ID (used mostly for testing)